AaltoML/BayesNewton/README.md

 Bayes-Newton provides a unifying view of approximate Bayesian inference, and allows for the combination of many models (e.g. GPs, sparse GPs, Markov GPs, sparse Markov GPs) with the inference method of your choice (VI, EP, Laplace, Linearisation).
 For a full list of the methods implemented scroll down to the bottom of this page.

+The methodology is outlined in the following article, [*Wilkinson, Särkkä, Solin (2021): 'Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees', arXiv preprint arXiv:2111.01721*](https://arxiv.org/abs/2111.01721).

 ## Installation
 ```bash
 pip install bayesnewton